 Wixie includes thousands of activity templates like plot diagrams and character trait clusters you can use for formative assessments.
 Wixie's powerful authoring tools also get students making in language arts to demonstrate comprehension.

 Here are 8 ideas to help you take a creative approach to building and evaluating comprehension with Wixie.
-Use the hyperlinks in each section to connect to complete lesson plans or additional ideas.
+Use the hyperlinks in each section to connect to complete lesson plans and Wixie templates you can assign immediately.

 1. Design a new book jacket

 Book covers are designed to get us to buy a book by providing a teaser to the contents of a story and by using imagery that connects to our emotions.
-Have students demonstrate their understanding of characters, plot, and story setting through the design of a new book cover or jacket.
+Have students demonstrate their understanding of characters, plot, and story setting through the design of a new book cover or jacket (lesson plan).